uclid-org/polyver/README.md

 This writes a report to `result.json` containing the verification results of the module, including contracts if verified successfully otherwise a counterexample trace.
 This report can be passed via `--init_solution` argument to verify correctness.

+### Synthesis
+To use OpenAI's LLM as synthesizers, [you must have an OpenAI API Key in your ‘OPENAI_API_KEY’ environment variable](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety).

-For more details regarding model checker configuration, try `python3 examples/example/example.py --help`.
+For more details regarding model checker configuration and supported LLM models, try `python3 examples/example/example.py --help`.